Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Boys Class Dress Code: Athletic wear that allows freedom of movement along with bare feet.

-Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Contemporary, Jazz, Hip Hop, Tap).
+Recital Costumes: Purchase of a costume required for the first class at this level along with additional skirts/pants/accessories for any other classes students are enrolled in (Dance Fusion or Tap).
 See Costume Explanations at the bottom of this page for more information.

-Girls Class Dress Code: Any color leotard, leotard with bike shorts, or biketard along with studio-only sneakers.
+Girls Class Dress Code: Light purple (lilac) leotard* with bike shorts, or biketard along with bare feet.

 * We recommend buying an affordable studio uniform tank leotard for possible use in performances.
 For class, students are welcome to wear any leotard in their level's color.